ButchersTower/MiniMon/README.md

 Adding other moves and pokemon is simple just im just not dedicated to put in that time.

-Needs - Combining of two program - UI - STAB/ Type Advantage - Items (Backpack/ Pokemon) - Stat chaging abilities (Grown ect.) -
+Needs - Combining of two program - UI - STAB/ Type Advantage - Items (Backpack/ Pokemon) - Stat chaging abilities (Growl ect.) -